 Forget the mixer and ignore the little voice that tells you to stop at one slice.

-This easy, skinny gluten free zucchini bread requires little beyond a wooden spoon and is made with wholesome ingredients.
+This easy, skinny gluten free zucchini bread recipe requires little beyond a wooden spoon and is made with wholesome ingredients.

 - Gluten Free Flour.
 I used Bob’s Red Mill 1:1 gluten free baking flour, which includes xanthan gum.
 If yours doesn’t include xanthan gum, you will need to add a bit.
-If you don’t need this recipe to be gluten free, you can use all-purpose flour for the gluten free flour.

 - Allspice + Cinnamon.
 These warm spices give the bread a little something extra.